-Dickey Betts, of course, is more than just one of the greatest living guitarists, and founders of southern rock, he's also a great singer, songwriter, and composer.
-Dickey Betts will always be remembered for being one of the founders of the legendary Allman Brothers Band, but he's also had a fine solo career.
+Betts, of course, is more than just one of the greatest living guitarists, and founders of southern rock, he's also a great singer, songwriter, and composer.
+He will always be remembered for being one of the founders of the legendary Allman Brothers Band, but he's also had a fine solo career.

 Dickey Betts and the 1957 Les Paul Goldtop

 Dickey Betts has always been very closely associated with Gibson electric guitars.
 While Betts mostly plays Gibson Les Paul models, he's frequently used Gibson SGs, and ES-335 models as well.
 He's also noted for his non use of effects, as he much prefers to plug straight into a Marshall stack.

 So far as the Lesters go, Betts has a love affair with the 1957 Les Paul.
 This guitar, which Betts acquired in 1971, was at one point, in later years, loaned to the Rock and Roll Hall of Fame.
 As it sat in there, some sort of chemical reaction tainted its looks.
 As a result, Betts sanded the finish completely off and refinished it himself in red.